New HP Specter x360. Appearance, materials, control elements, assembly

-* Select models only.** On 33.8 cm (13.3 in) model only.1.
+*Select models only.**Only available on 33.8 cm (13.3 in) diagonal model.1.
 The pen may be sold separately.

-5. NVIDIA® graphics are available on select 15 "Specter x360 models only.
+5. NVIDIA® graphics card is only available on select 15" Specter x360 models.

-9. USB Type-C ™ and USB-C ™ are trademarks of USB Implementers Forum.
+9. USB Type-C™ and USB-C™ are trademarks of USB Implementers Forum.

 11. 4K resolution is available as an option on select models only.

-12. Available on 13 "models only.
+12. Available on 13" models only.

-13. Four speakers are available on 15.6-inch models only.
+13. Quad speakers are only available on 15.6-inch models.

-16. Charge the battery to 90% in 90 minutes with the system off (using the "Shut down" command).
-We recommend that you use the HP adapter that came with your laptop and do not use a smaller charger.
-When the battery is charged to 90%, charging speed will return to normal.
-Charging times may vary +/- 10% due to existing system tolerances.
-Available on select HP Specter, HP Envy and HP Omen and HP Pavilion PCs.
-For a complete list of product features and specifications, visit http://store.hp.com.
+16. Charge the battery to 90% in 90 minutes with the system turned off (using the “Shutdown” command).
+We recommend using the HP adapter that came with your laptop and not using charger smaller capacity.
+Once the battery is charged to 90%, the standard charging speed will be restored.
+Charging times may vary by +/-10% due to existing system tolerances.
+Available on select HP Specter, HP Envy and HP Omen and HP Pavilion PC models.
+Full list For product features and specifications, visit http://store.hp.com.

 • Class: ultrabook

-• Body materials: aluminum
+• Housing materials: aluminum

-• Platform: Intel Core i5-5200U / Core i7-5500U
+• Platform: Intel Core i5-5200U/Core i7-5500U

-• Processor: dual-core 2.2 / 2.4 GHz
+• Processor: dual-core 2.2/2.4 GHz

 • Video card: Intel HD Graphics 5500